-Once Pre-Test Survey is complete, click “Begin Test”.
+7. Once Pre-Test Survey is complete, click “Begin Test.”

-Once you finish the test, click “See Score Report”.
+8. Once you finish the test, click “See Score Report.”

-It will take you from 5 to 35 minutes to complete the placement exam.
-The exam is a “smart test”; it offers a new question based on your previous response.
+It will take you approximately 5 to 35 minutes to complete the Language Placement Exam.
+The exam is a “smart test;” it offers a new question based on your previous response.
 For example, if you get a question right, the program will follow with a different question than if you were to get the same question wrong.

 In some cases, the program decides on a placement level with just a few questions; in others, you may have to answer many questions before the program can determine your placement level.

-For more details about the language requirement, please visit: washcoll.edu/flrequirement.
+For more details about the language requirement, please visit: washcoll.edu/world-languages-cultures

 Instructions for the Math Placement Exam